chaoss/wg-value/focus-areas/living-wage/organizational-project-skill-demand.md

 projects are used by organizations, and they may, therefore, be able to pursue job opportunities with, possibly requiring IT support services.

 ## 3. Formula

 Base metrics include:
-- Number of issues created by organizations
+- Number of organizations that created issues for a project
-- Number of pull requests created by organizations
+- Number of organizations that created pull requests for a project
-- Number of downstream projects dependendent on the project in question
+- Number of organizations that blog or tweet about a project
-- Number of blog posts and/or tweets
+- Number of organizations that mention a project in open hiring requests
-- Number of open hiring requests
+- Number of organizations that are represented at meetups about this project
-- Number of meetups
+- Number of other projects that are dependent on a project
-- Number of books on Amazon
+- Number of books about a project
-- Google search trends
+- Google search trends for a project

 ## 4. Sample Filter and Visualization